accetto/headless-coding-g3/docker/xfce-python/src/home/readme-python.md

 ```

-## Installing modules
+## Installing libraries and Python modules

-Some modules can be installed by `apt-get`, for example:
+Additional libraries and some Python modules can be installed by `apt-get`, for example:

 ```shell
 ### apt cache needs to be refreshed only once